ClickHouse/clickhouse-docs/docs/en/tutorial.md

     ") SETTINGS input_format_try_infer_datetimes = 0
     ```

-2. Wait for the `INSERT` to finish - it might take a moment for the 150MB of data to be downloaded.
+2. Wait for the `INSERT` to finish - it might take a moment for the 150 MB of data to be downloaded.

     :::note
     The `s3` function cleverly knows how to decompress the data, and the `TabSeparatedWithNames` format tells ClickHouse that the data is tab-separated and also to skip the header row of each file.